 10. The turkey is ready when the internal temperature reaches 170 to 180 degrees F on an instant-read meat thermometer, put your gloves on, take the hook and gently lift the turkey from the oil.
 Remember, EVERYTHING is hot so carefully remove and place the turkey on a large, sturdy flat pan or pot and DON’T TIP THE POT OVER.

 WITH YOUR GLOVES ON, carefully lay the bird down and remove the cooking stand by sliding it out.
 If possible, have another large pot filled half-way with warm, soapy water so you can soak the cooking utensils.
 I prefer using DAWN.

 12. Take bird inside let it sit for at least 15-30 minutes before carving and serving.

 Now carve, serve and eat

 Oil and clean up.
 You can filter and reuse the oil, but allow it to sit several hours or overnight covered before handling.
 Please, keep the kids and drunk uncles away from the oil and the cooking process.
-This is how Allstate or other insurance carriers come into the picture.
-Thoroughly clean the pot, utensils and burner before storing.
+Want to guess how Allstate or other insurance carriers come into the picture?
+Thoroughly clean the pot, utensils, and burner before storing.